E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Attacks

 \subsection{\aphl\ (\aphla)}

+\aphla\ enables recovering the Mi Home password set by the victim user by leaking its hash from the e-scooter memory and brute forcing it offline.
-\aphla\ enables remote and offline brute forcing of the e-scooter password.
-On the Mi Home app, the user can set a security code to prevent unauthorized access to their e-scooter (e.g., in case of smartphone theft).
-This (hashed) e-scooter password is stored on the DRV (memory address 0x17, 0x18, and 0x19) and is readable and writeable by other internal components. \aphla\ spoofs the BTS to retrieve the password's SHA256 hash from the DRV, sets the e-scooter BLE name equal to the hash, and exfiltrates it via BLE advertising (similar to \autia).
-However, the 14-byte long e-scooter name is too short to fit the 32-byte SHA256 hash of the password.

-To solve this, \aphla\ cycles through three e-scooter names containing parts of the hash, causing a reboot each time the BLE advertisement changes, which is noticeable by the user.
-The password is brute-forceable, being a numeric sequence of exactly six digits (e.g., \texttt{123456}), with a search space of $10^6$~\cite{markert2020pin}.
-Hence, the attacker can use known techniques to recover the password offline, including password lists and rainbow tables.
+\textbf{Attack Description}.
+On the Mi Home app, the user can set a password to prevent unauthorized access to their e-scooter via their smartphone.
+The password is stored on the phone, but we realized that its SHA256 hash is also stored in the DRV memory and is readable by the BTS via UART. \aphla\ (BCTRL) spoofs the BTS to retrieve the password hash from the DRV, sets the e-scooter BLE name equal to the hash, and exfiltrates it using the e-scooter BLE name via BLE advertising. \aphla\ cycles through three BLE 14-byte BLE names containing portions of the hash.
+Each time it changes the BLE name, the e-scooter reboots.
+The password is six digits long (e.g., \texttt{123456}), and its search space is $10^6$~\cite{markert2020pin}.
+The attacker reconstructs the hash from the BLE advertisements and uses techniques such as password lists and rainbow tables to brute force the password offline.

+\textbf{Impact}. \aphla\ exposes a new leakage channel involving a secret stored in the DRV that can be exfiltrated over BLE advertising.
+This highlights how \emph{weak separation between subsystems allows recovery of authentication information}, underlining the need for secure firmware boundaries and encrypted internal buses.